rbarbazz/blog/content/posts/backup-db-on-b2.md

   - postgres
 ---

-Setup a cronjob to export and upload a Postgres DB backup to a B2 bucket.
+Setup a cron job to export and upload a Postgres DB backup to a B2 bucket.

 <!--more-->